BMW X3: Euro NCAP

+IIHS

 Second generation (F25; 2010)

 The F25 is the second generation of BMW X3.
 The vehicle was unveiled in 2010 at the 2010 Paris Motor Show.
 For this generation, production moved from Magna Steyr in Austria to at BMW's United States plant in Greer, South Carolina.
 Production started on 1 September 2010, and ended in August 2017.

 Dimensions-wise, the F25-based X3 is almost as large as the original E53 series X5.
 At launch, all models use all-wheel drive, badged as xDrive.
 Transmission choices are a six-speed manual or eight-speed ZF 8HP automatic transmission.
-The emission standard for all engines was Euro 5.
+The emission standard for all engines was Euro 5, until the June 2014 LCI facelift when all diesels became Euro 6.
 A rear-wheel drive only model called sDrive was added to the range in some markets in 2012.

 M Performance Parts were released in the facelift and can be installed to all models.
 These include carbon fibre mirrors, a sport steering wheel, M rims, black kidney grilles and Aluminium pedals.
 30d models also get a power boost kit making 27 hp more (286 hp) and 18d and 20d models can be fitted with a dual exhaust.